 The characteristics listed above also would be desirable features of a crop plant: germinate readily, grow quickly, reproduce abundantly.
 Indeed, several crops are thought to have been domesticated from weeds (e.g. wheat, sunflower, barley, carrot).

 Another feature that is commonly associated with weeds is that they are non-native, i.e. they were introduced into an area where they previously had not be present, generally because of human activity (both intentional and unintentional).
 While some would consider any non-native to be a weed, most would require that the introduced species must be invasive, i.e. spreading from where it was introduced.
 Many introduced species are invasive and this is generally attributed to the fact that ‘natural controls’ (herbivores, disease) are not simultaneously introduced with the weed.
 While this certainly explains the invasive nature of some introductions, other factors come into play.
-Dyer’s woad was introduced in the eastern U.S. and showed only a modest invasive nature as it spread westward and was restricted to repeatedly disturbed sites like the sides of roads.
-Arriving in California and Utah in contaminated alfalfa seed its behavior changed substantially, becoming much more invasive and entering habitats that are much less disturbed, replacing native plants.
+Dyer’s woad was introduced in the eastern U.S. and showed only a modest invasive nature as it spread westward and was restricted to repeatedly disturbed sites like the sides of roads and train tracks.
+Arriving in California and Utah in contaminated alfalfa seed, its behavior changed substantially, becoming much more invasive and entering habitats that are much less disturbed, replacing native plants.
 Part of this behavior is probably due to the fact that woad’s native habitat is much more similar to the arid west than to the more mesic eastern and central part of the country.

 An interesting invasive pattern is shown by black locust, a tree native to central and southeastern U.S. but not to the northeast.
 After it was intentionally introduced to the northeast it has become invasive as it has in several other parts of North America.
 What had limited its spread previously is unknown.
 Again appreciating that what a weed is is subjective, black locust might be considered a weed in the northeast but not in the areas where it is native.

-Another interesting pattern is seen in Phragmites australis, common reed.
+Another interesting pattern is seen in Phragmites australis, ‘common reed grass’.
 Apparently a variety of this species was native to North America and was present when European’s arrived.
 This native variety of the species is not invasive and does not form large monotypic stands.
 Ecologists noted that the behavior of the plant changed drastically in the 20th century, with the plant becoming much more invasive.
 What actually happened was that a European variety of the same species had been introduced and this was the plant was exhibiting the invasive behavior.
 The two varieties (non-invasive North American; invasive European) are very closely related (same species) and very difficult to distinguish.
 Apparently minor genetic changes can be responsible for invasive behavior.

 However, lots of weeds are ‘natives’ (ragweed, giant ragweed, sunflower, Jerusalem artichoke, milkweed, New England Aster, goldenrod) and most of these have not invaded new habitats but have continued to occur in the disturbed habitats found in any particular region.